uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 * **Model-Agnostic methods:** *5.0, 5.1*

-Cynthia Rudin from Duke Unversity wrote an interesting article advocating a differnt position, namely to stop using black box models altogether, whenever possible, for any situation where explanations might be needed.
-Read the article linked here:
+Cynthia Rudin from Duke Unversity wrote an article advocating a different position, namely to stop using black box models altogether, whenever possible, for any situation where explanations might be needed.
+Read the article linked
+here:
 [Cythia Rudin - Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead](https://arxiv.org/abs/1811.10154).

-Claims from the article.
-Agree or disagree and why:

-1. Learned interpretable models with high agreement are not explanation

-	An inaccurate (low-fidelity) explanation model limits trust in the explanation, and by extension, trust in the black box that it is trying to explain.
-An explainable model that has a 90% agreement with the original model indeed explains the original model most of the time.
-However, an explanation model that is correct 90% of the time is wrong 10% of the time.
-If a tenth of the explanations are incorrect, one cannot trust the explanations, and thus one cannot trust the original black box.

-2. Existance of interpretable models with similar performance
+The article makes some interesting claims.
+For each of the claims listed below, state whether you agree or disagree with that claim.
+Motivate your answers.

+1. Even explanation models with relatively high agreement with the black box models, still disagree for some samples, and therefore one cannot trust the explanations and by extension the original black box.

-	If the pattern in the data was important enough that a black box model could leverage it to obtain better predictions, an interpretable model might also locate the same pattern and use it.
-Again, this depends on the machine learning researcher’s ability to create accurate-yet-interpretable models.
+2. If a pattern in the data is important enough for the black box model to use to provide better predictions, then a machine learning researcher might also extract this pattern and create a accurate-yet-interpretable version of the model.

-	Consider that the data permit a large set of reasonably accurate predictive models to exist.
-Because this set of accurate models is large, it often contains at least one model that is interpretable.
-This model is thus both interpretable and accurate.

-3. Mandates on interpretability should be put into place for companies using black box models

-	no black box should be deployed when there exists an interpretable model with the same level of performance.

-	organizations that introduce black box models would be mandated to report the accuracy of interpretable modeling methods
+3. Governments should regulate the use of black box models, either enforcing no black box should be deployed when there exists an interpretable model with the same level of performance, or just mandating that organizations that introduce black box models should report the accuracy of interpretable modeling methods.